 The CCPA applies to for-profit organizations that do business with California residents, even if they have no physical presence in the state.

-However, the “for-profit” restriction doesn’t immediately exempt nonprofits.
-If a nonprofit is owned by a for-profit enterprise, it may be bound by the CCPA.
+However, the “for-profit” restriction doesn’t immediately exclude nonprofits.
+If a for-profit enterprise owns a nonprofit, it may be bound by the CCPA.

-3. The right to opt out: Individuals should have the right to opt out of data being collected about them at all.
+- The right to opt out: Individuals should have the right to opt out of any data collection about them.

 California isn’t the only state with its own data protection act.
 Similar laws have been passed in Illinois, Nevada, Colorado, and Utah—and more are probably coming.
 That’s why every good compliance program will have a compliance officer in charge of keeping up to date on these laws and rolling out changes to data policy as they go into effect.